School of Medicine

 Instructor, Medicine - Stanford Prevention Research Center

-Dr. Patel is funded by a career development award from NIH (K23; 2022-2027).
-This work investigates the most potent combination of self-monitoring strategies in a behavioral weight loss intervention for 176 adults with overweight or obesity.
-To carry out this work, she leverages an 'intervention optimization' framework called the Multiphase Optimization Strategy.
+Dr. Patel's research is supported by an NIH career development award (K23; 2022-2027).
+Her recent Spark trial investigated the most potent combination of self-monitoring strategies in a behavioral weight loss intervention among 176 adults with overweight or obesity.
+Results are expected to be published in early 2026.

 Primary Research Interests: